yam020/Project/paired-programming.md

 ### Contributions
 There are a few things that I changed in the package:
-- The example file contained all of the skeleton code in one block at the bottom, and I separated these to prevent the file from becoming too cluttered.
+- The example file contained all of the skeleton code in one block at the bottom of NYCCIC.py, and I separated these into different functions and put them under classes named in the original file to prevent the single file from becoming too cluttered.

 - I noticed that data cleaning was happening under the Map class, but I felt that it made more sense to have in the Data class.
+I also changed the data cleaning to be chained instead.

 - Some of the naming is very specific (i.e. The string "percpos" is used many times as a reference to the percent positive column).
 I changed these strings to be capitalized and separated into what made the most sense per file.
 I feel like this will help a lot when using autocomplete, and if a name is changed in one file, it will automatically be changed in other places as well.
 You can see these constants in data.py; I put them here, because this is where the data parsing and selection occurs.